javaee/jms-spec/pages/JMSContextScopeProposalsv4p4.md

 * <tt>send(Destination destination, Message message, CompletionListener completionListener)</tt>
 * <tt>send(Destination destination, Message message, int deliveryMode, int priority, long timeToLive, CompletionListener completionListener)</tt>

-The following methods on <tt>JMSContext</tt> will '''throw an exception if the <tt>JMSContext</tt> is injected'''.
+The following methods on <tt>JMSContext</tt> will **throw an exception if the <tt>JMSContext</tt> is injected**.
 They will remain available for use when the <tt>JMSContext</tt> is managed by the application, though note that most of these methods are either prohibited or unnecessary in a Java EE web or EJB container.
 *<tt>setClientID</tt>
 * <tt>setExceptionListener</tt>
 * <tt>start</tt>